cschweig2/Bakery.Solution/README.md

 1. _Download the 64-bit .NET Core SDK (Software Development Kit) by following this link: https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.203-windows-x64-installer._<br>
 1a. _Follow prompts to begin your download.
 The download will be a .exe file.
 Click to install when it is finished downloading._
-2. _After clicking the downloaded .exe file, follow the prompts using suggested default settings to install._
+2. _After clicking the downloaded .exe file, follow the prompts in the installer and use suggested default settings._
 3. _You can confirm a successful installation by opening a command line terminal and running the command $ dotnet --version, which should return a version number._

-## Installing .NET Framework for Mac Users
+### Installing .NET Framework for Mac Users

 1. _Download the .NET Core SDK by following this link: https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.106-macos-x64-installer._<br>
 1a. _Follow prompts to begin your download.
 The download will be a .pkg file.
 Click to install when it is finished downloading._